Kindergarten Teaching Assistant

-Mrs. Moore is thankful to return to teach our 2nd graders this fall!
+Mrs. Moore is thankful to return to 2nd grade this fall.
 Abbey graduated with a degree in Early Childhood Education, and taught in elementary classrooms until God blessed them with 4 babies in 5 years!
-She has been married for 17 years to her husband, Chris who is a Sergeant for the Dane Co.
+She has been married for 19 years to her husband, Chris, who is a Lieutenant for the Dane Co.
 Sheriff’s Office.
 They live in DeForest with their 4 children: Cael, Tessa, Dane, and Livia.
-The Moores attend Christ Fellowship Church in Sun Prairie, and love leading worship teams & small groups within their church family.
-Abbey enjoys family time, volunteering, and reading a great book – with a strong cup of coffee!
-The Moores were excited to learn about Charis – its mission as a school matched their goals as a family: to be gospel-driven and committed to quality education.
-Their family has thoroughly enjoyed having all 4 children learn & grow at CCA.
+The Moores attend Christ Fellowship Church in Sun Prairie, and enjoy leading worship with their church family.
+Abbey enjoys family time, volunteering, and a strong cup of coffee!
+The Moores were excited to learn about Charis in its earliest days – its mission as a school matched their goals as a family: to be gospel-driven and committed to quality education.
+Their family has thoroughly enjoyed having their children learn & grow at CCA.

 Logic/Rhetoric School Teacher